tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/04-condition-control-flow-02/README.md

-# More Practice with Variables and Logic Check
+# More Practice with Variables and Conditions

 You will be getting more practice declaring, manipulating variables and using if else statements in this exercise.

 ## Instructions

-Perform the following:
+Open the [starter file](Unsolved/condition-control-flow-02.py) and perform the following:

 1. Create Character One